Nuts ‘n Beans

 Lamb stuffed carrots with purple snow peas and chermoula

-Asian marinated skirt steak with chinese broccoli, caramelized shallots and pickled persian cucumber
+Asian marinated skirt steak with Chinese broccoli, caramelized shallots and pickled Persian cucumber

 Vanilla mascarpone stuffed strawberries with maple lemon glaze and honey tuile